olf42/100hackerfragen/README.md

 ### Manage your gathered data.

 At some point you may want to clean up the data.
-Use the

-Runs a webserver with a small application which allows to gather new questions and answers from the public.
+The included fragen-verwalter.py webapp helps you with that.

 You can start it with: